This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-Whether we use technology or books, the fact remains that reading plays a huge role in our lives.
-As parents, we want our children to succeed, so we ensure that they become literate students and adults.
+Whether we use technology or printed texts, reading plays a huge role in our lives.
+We want children to succeed and to be able to self-advocate, so we ensure they become literate.
 After purchasing storybooks, we tend to look for flashcards and phonics supplements to get them there faster and better.

-What is the best way to teach a disabled child to read?
+What is the best way to teach a neurodivergent or disabled child to read?
 Are flashcards and worksheets necessary?
-Let this post get you started with literacy-based tips for your child.
+This article helps you get started with literacy tips for neurodivergent and disabled children.

-Why reading may be a challenge for children with special needs
+Why reading may be a challenge for neurodivergent and disabled children

-- Children with cognitive delays may not comprehend that print contains a message.
+- Some children may not comprehend that print contains a message.

-- Children with learning disabilities may have trouble identifying letters and words correctly.
+- Children with learning disabilities may have trouble identifying and producing letters and words.

 - Model.
 Read to yourself.
 Read aloud.
 Read the newspaper.
 Read a book.
 Just read.
-And, let your child see you do it.
+And, let the child see you do it.

-- Read to your child.
-Share a book as often as you can.
-Read in bed first thing in the morning, read after breakfast, read before bed.
+- Read to the child.
+Share a book as often as you can throughout the day.

 - Offer a rich selection of books.
-I will be dedicating a post specifically on selecting books for a disabled child in this series.
-In the meantime, look for books with simple images, repetitive rhythms and fabulous rhymes.
-But, also read storybooks with a clear beginning, middle and end.
-Leave the books out for your child to look through on his own as well as with you.
+I dedicate a post specifically on selecting books for neurodivergent and disabled children in this series.
+Look for books with simple images, repetitive rhythms, and fabulous rhymes.
+Also, read storybooks with a clear beginning, middle, and end.
+Leave the books out for the child to look through independently as well as with an adult.

 - Don’t kill the story.
-As teacher-parents we have a tendency to want to test.
+As adults, we tend to test.
 What color is this?
 What sound does this animal make?
 What shape is that?
-Control your impulses, and just read the story – beginning to end.
+Control your impulse, and just read the story from beginning to end.
 Do this several times that week.
-Let your child enjoy the story and internalize its message.
-You will have opportunities to “test” him in other ways at another time.
+Let the child enjoy the story and internalize its message.
+You will have opportunities to “test” them in other ways at another time.

-- Allow your child to select the rhyme or song.
-I like to print a few of our favorite rhymes for that month onto cards, and I laminate them.
-I add a Velcro dot to the back and ask my son to select from two choices.
+- Allow the child to select the rhyme or song.
+I like to print a few of our favorite rhymes for that month onto cards and laminate them.
+I add hook and loop dots to the back and ask my son to select from two choices.
 I’ll say, “Which song do you want?
 Insy Winsy Spider, or 5 Little Leaves?”
-And, my little guy, who is used to the PECS system, looks at both cards (as they each have a distinct image on them), and he pulls the card he wants.
-Think about the communication system your child uses.
-Does he sign?
-Then, sign SPIDER while holding up a spider image, and LEAVES while holding up a leaf image.
-Does he use other AAC?
-Think about how you can incorporate choice of songs/ rhymes with whatever method your child communicates best.
+And, my little guy pulls the card representing the song he wants.
+Think about the communication system the child uses.
+Do they sign?
+Then, sign SPIDER while holding up a spider image and LEAVES while holding up a leaf image.
+Do they use AAC?
+Think about how you can incorporate a choice of songs and rhymes with whatever method the child communicates best.

 - Read together.
-If your child can speak, have him join you when you chant rhymes or read a repetitive phrase in a book (after several days of listening the same rhyme or story).
-If your child uses signs, have him sign the main words.
-If he uses PECS or technology, have a variety of the images from the book ready on cards/ app for him to point to or tap.
-It’s important that he begins to participate in the reading in the way that he can.
+Have them join you when you chant rhymes or read a repetitive phrase in a book (after several days of listening to the same rhyme or story).
+The child must begin to participate in the reading as they can.

 - Avoid flashcards and phonics worksheets.
-Unless you are using the PECS cards, don’t introduce flashcards to your child until he understands the significance of letters and words.
-Make the learning as concrete as possible – without resorting to worksheets.
-Flashcards are card-stocked worksheets, so don’t be fooled by them.
-Testing your child does nothing for his literacy skills, but will cause him to become anxious over time.
-Make books together, act out the stories, use puppets, bring out the flannel board, etc. Even if you’re doing a lot of the prep work, your child gets to experience the books in meaningful ways.
+Don’t introduce flashcards to a child until they understand the significance of letters and words.
+Make the learning as concrete as possible without resorting to worksheets.
+Flashcards are card-stocked worksheets—don’t be fooled by them.
+Testing a child does nothing for their literacy skills but will cause them to become anxious over time.
+Make books together, act out the stories, use puppets, bring out the flannel board, etc. Even if you’re doing a lot of the prep work, the child gets to experience the books in meaningful ways.
 Make the learning as close to real life as possible.

-- Read his name.
-As a first true reading activity, have your child learn to read his name.
-Write it on cards and place them in different places in the house.
+- Read their name.
+As a first true reading activity, have the child learn to read their name.
+Write it on cards and place them in different spots.
 When you find a card, say, “Oh, it says Billy!
 Billy!”
 Point to the word as you read it.
-Over time, he will begin to pay attention to the letters and notice the first letter of his name to be particularly interesting.
-Play around with this for a while to see how often your child recognizes his name.
+Over time, they will begin to pay attention to the letters and notice the first letter of their name to be particularly interesting.
+Play around to see how often the child recognizes their name.

-What phase of reading is your child at?
-What are the challenges you are having with literacy with your child?
+What are the challenges you are having with literacy?